bansaladi/terraform/README.md

 $ choco install terraform

-# Check whether it is installed or not using:
+# Check whether it is installed or not:

 $ terraform -help